Starfire Sports: Facilities

+A 2025 U.S. Open Cup match hosted by the Tacoma Defiance against Spokane Velocity FC at Starfire Sports in Tukwila, Washington.

 Starfire features fields for indoor and outdoor soccer, and occasionally rugby union games, as well as a 4,500-seat soccer stadium.
 In 2004, the stadium field became only the eighth American artificial-surface pitch to earn "recommended" status by FIFA and was thereby sanctioned for international play.

 The complex has an indoor facility which has two indoor soccer FieldTurf fields.
 It also hosts administrative offices, a Mad Pizza restaurant, and a game room for children.

 The expansion undertaken by the complex in 2008 also included new fields along with a workout and fitness area for the Sounders FC, as well as offices for the coaching and technical staff.
 To retain its community-based programs and accessibility, these areas and the fields have some public access.
 The team opened part of its training sessions to the public and allowed fans to greet players on walks between the training facility and practice fields.
 During the Copa América Centenario in 2016, temporary windscreens and privacy barriers were installed for visiting national teams, including Argentina.